 "So, child, where are you from?"

 "Look, my name's Buffy.
-If we're going to get along, I suggest that you use it, because you're so not my mom."
+If we're going to get along, I suggest you use it, because you're so not my mom."

 "Very well, Buffy," her tone turned glacial.